xFallingDuskx/CS330/README.md

 ## NP-Completeness

 ### Problem Solving
-- NP-completeness is a class of computational problems that are believed to be intractable, meaning that no efficient algorithm exists for solving them.
+- NP-completeness is a class of computational problems for which there are no known efficient algorithm exists for solving them.
-- In order to solve an NP-complete problem, we typically use approximation algorithms or heuristics that provide a good enough solution within a reasonable amount of time.
+- In order to solve an NP-complete problem, we typically use approximation algorithms with a known runtime to provide a good enough solution within a reasonable amount of time.
-- Many important computational problems in a wide range of fields, such as scheduling, optimization, and game theory, are known to be NP-complete.

 ### Proving Correctness
 - Proving that a problem is NP-complete typically involves reduction, which means showing that the problem can be transformed into another known NP-complete problem in polynomial time.